FooCamp/hostal_donde_las_paisas/README.md

 ## Instructions 🚀

-_These instructions allow you to obtain a copy of the project in operation on your local machine for development and testing._

 look at the **Develop** branch to learn how to deploy the project.
-Then open git bash and write the following code as it is: git clone https://github.com/rtsc8/hostal_donde_las_paisas.git then execute the index.html, it will open in your default navegator
+Then open git bash and write the following code as it is: git clone https://github.com/rtsc8/hostal_donde_las_paisas.git then execute the index.html, it will open in your default browser

 ### Pre-requisites 📋

-_Have an browser (preferably Google Chrome)_
+Have a web browser (preferably Google Chrome)

 ## Deployment 📦

-_We can find an introductory Hero to the page, also a carrousel with a diversity of images and a footer with references for contact_
+We can find an introductory Hero to the page, also a carrousel with a diversity of images and a footer with references for contact

 ## Build with 🛠️